marczaku/104-csharp-oop-basics/3-methods/slides/README.md

 ```

 ## Invocation
-To assign a value to a `class` Method you need:
+To invoke `class` Method you need:
 - an object (class instance) reference
 - to access the Member using the `.` (member-of) operator
 ```csharp